whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 “[What are…](https://www.jeopardy.com/jbuzz/behind-scenes/what-are-some-questions-about-jeopardy)” in WOF: the United Kingdom has 4 `macroregion` and 334 `region` records; France has 29 `macroregion` and 101 `region` records; the United States has 51 `region` records (including the [District of Columbia](https://spelunker.whosonfirst.org/id/85688741/) which is marked in `label:eng_x_preferred_placetype` as a “federal district”).
 Puerto Rico is a dependency of the United States empire.
 Naming placetypes in inherently controversial so we also provide an optional and localized “[label:{lang}_x_preferred_placetype](https://github.com/whosonfirst/whosonfirst-properties/blob/main/properties/label/README.md#lang_x_preferred_placetype)” property on records that carries the specific word used for that place in its country and translated to English (including the region of [Riyadh](https://spelunker.whosonfirst.org/id/85676813/) in Arabic script, latinized Arabic, and English).

-_NOTE: Feature counts for each placetype are included in the legend.
+_(below) Feature counts for each placetype are included in the legend.
 Every feature on the map below has a polygon geometry, but is represented as a point for visualization purposes._

 ![Who's On First primary administrative hierarchy coverage map](images/wof-main-admin-with-dependency.png "Who's On First primary administrative hierarchy coverage map")